ibexa/documentation-developer/docs/guide/econtent/staging_system.md

 ## Switching between temporary and live versions

 After the import, switch the database tables and Solr cores.
 Execute the following commands:

 ``` bash
 php bin/console ibexa:commerce:index-econtent swap
 php bin/console ibexa:commerce:swap-econtent-tables
 ```

-Depending on the project, you should purge the HTTP cache for the product catalog.
+Depending on the project, you might want to purge the HTTP cache for the product catalog.